PolyAI-LDN/conversational-datasets/baselines/README.md

 * [ELMO](https://tfhub.dev/google/elmo/1) - the Embeddings from Language Models approach
 * [BERT_SMALL](https://tfhub.dev/google/bert_uncased_L-12_H-768_A-12/1) - the Bidirectional Encoder Representations from Transformers approach
 * [BERT_LARGE](https://tfhub.dev/google/bert_uncased_L-24_H-1024_A-16/1) - a larger version of BERT
+* [USE_QA](https://tfhub.dev/google/universal-sentence-encoder-multilingual-qa/1) - The dual question/answer encoder version of the universal sentence encoder.
+Note this encodes contexts and responses using separate subnetworks, and `USE_QA_SIM` amounts to ranking with the pre-trained dot-product score.

 all of which are loaded from Tensorflow Hub.